Favourite Old TV Shows

 What: The lives of doctors and nurses at Sacred Heart hospital, told from the point of view of Zach Braff's daydreaming perpetual man-child character, Dr. John Dorian (J.D.).

 Why: I loved J.D. and his perspective (and his dream sequences), and I found the show extremely funny.
 Scrubs was built around a great core cast and then a possibly even better group of supporting characters, including randoms like Snoop Dogg Intern and Dr. Beardfacé, who hardly ever had dialogue but were still hilarious.
-The show that ranged in tone from total slapstick humour to fairly serious drama: it reminded me of MASH, just without the war setting.
+The show ranged in tone from total slapstick humour to fairly serious drama: it reminded me of MASH, just without the war setting.

 Best Loved Characters: J.D., Turk, Dr. Kelso, most of Elliot's boyfriends.